Dormammu: 1960s

-Dormammu is first mentioned by Karl Amadeus Mordo, senior apprentice of the appointed "Sorcerer Supreme" the "Ancient One", who, in the entity's service, attempts to slowly weaken the sorcerer, but is stopped when his fellow pupil Stephen Strange alerts his master to the betrayal.
+Dormammu is first mentioned by Karl Amadeus Mordo, senior apprentice of the Ancient One, who serves as the "Sorcerer Supreme" and protector of Earth.
+Secretly in the entity's service, Mordo attempts to slowly weaken the Ancient One as a means of enabling Dormammu to finally extend his rule to Earth, but is stopped when his fellow pupil Stephen Strange alerts his master to the betrayal.

 The character later appears in person when sending a messenger to boast his renewed intentions of conquering his universe before his aging adversary.
-In response, Doctor Strange travels to Dormammu's "Dark Dimension" as the Ancient One does not consider himself powerful enough to defeat Dormammu, and manages to overcome all supernatural servitors sent against him.
+In response, Doctor Strange travels to Dormammu's "Dark Dimension" as the Ancient One does not consider himself powerful enough to defeat Dormammu and manages to overcome all supernatural servitors sent against him.
 Dormammu engages Strange in mystic combat and shows himself to be far more powerful, but, when drawing upon the realm's energies, inadvertently weakens the barrier containing the horde of Mindless Ones.
 Since they threatened Dormammu's subjects, Strange helped his enemy to re-seal the juggernauts by letting power from his amulet flow into Dormammu.
 Indebted to Strange for his help, Dormammu ends the fight, and in return Strange demands a binding vow to never enter the "Earth realm" again and to not harm Clea.
 Dormammu complies, but gains a burning hatred against Strange for the humiliation.

-Dormammu uses a loophole to his oath by granting Mordo vast power, whereupon the sorcerer leads his minions on a lengthy hunt for Strange, and abduct the Ancient One as a bargaining chip.
+Dormammu uses a loophole to his oath by granting Mordo vast power, whereupon the sorcerer leads his minions on a lengthy hunt for Strange and abduct the Ancient One as a bargaining chip.
 Dormammu's niece, Clea, assists Strange by weakening the barrier of the Mindless Ones, forcing her uncle to focus elsewhere.
 Dormammu learns of her betrayal, brings all three Earth sorcerers to a neutral realm, to let her see his disciple destroy Strange, and summons fellow "Lords of the Netherworlds" to watch the spectacle.
 When Strange begins to get an advantage against Mordo, Dormammu decides to face the sorcerer in a contest of pure hand-to-hand-combat.
 The physically stronger entity eventually falls to his foe's greater familiarity with martial arts.
 To Dormammu's humiliation, before the gathered Lords, Strange forces him to vow not to menace the Earth even by proxy.
-The villain strikes a parting blow by banishing Clea, and inciting another lord to attack Strange.
+The villain strikes a parting blow by banishing Clea and inciting another lord to attack Strange.

 In an apparent bid for power the character engages the universal embodiment, Eternity, in single combat, but is defeated and banished.

 Dormammu captures Clea, and overpowers and imprisons Strange.
 The sorcerer manipulates Umar into freeing him, and then surprises Dormammu by pushing him through a portal to the Earth.
 This makes the entity wither from the curse cast by his own power, when vowing to never enter the Earth realm, and he departs to his own plane.